 Risks involved in leaving a washing machine, tumble dryer or dishwasher running when out or in bed

-Sadly, all of our white goods appliances are a potential fire risk but I don’t want to sensationalise or over dramatise the issue.
-It’s a reality we just have to accept, and can’t obsessively worry about.
-This article is about making informed choices, and maybe using information to reduce risk.
+Sadly, all of our white goods appliances are a potential fire risk.
+It’s a reality we just have to accept and can’t obsessively worry about.
+But we can increase or decrease our risks depending on how we use our appliances.
+This article is about making informed choices, and using knowledge and information to reduce risk.

 Of these fires, the following relevant statistics stand out –